Source code for ecgprocess.utils.general

 # ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 [docs] def string_concat(old:str , new: str, sep:str=', ') -> list[str]: ''' Concatenates two strings, checking if the `old` string might be `NaN`.
 Parameters ---------- old : `str` or `np.nan`, The original string. new : `str` A new string. sep : `str`, default `, ` The string separator.
-Returns ------- str : A concatenated string Notes ----- In general NaN is concidered a float and missing string information is better reflected by `NoneType`.
-Nevertheless one does find strings may be setted to NaN which is what this function deals with. ''' # #### check input. # np.nan is a float, so testing for float is_type(old, (str, float, type(None))) is_type(new, str) # #### checking for nan try: if np.isnan(old): res = new else: # will be run when old is a float res = f"{old}{sep}{new}" except TypeError: res = f"{old}{sep}{new}" # #### return return res
+Returns ------- str : A concatenated string Notes ----- In general NaN is considered a float and missing string information is better reflected by `NoneType`.
+Nevertheless one does find strings which are set to `NaN` which is what this function deals with. ''' # #### check input. # np.nan is a float, so testing for float is_type(old, (str, float, type(None))) is_type(new, str) # #### checking for nan try: if np.isnan(old): res = new else: # will be run when old is a float res = f"{old}{sep}{new}" except TypeError: res = f"{old}{sep}{new}" # #### return return res

 # ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~